Robotmurlock/MATF-NI-Mapper/README.md

 Exploratory data analysis od dataset can be found on this [link](https://github.com/Robotmurlock/MATF-NI-Mapper/blob/main/02_tweet_disaster/eda.ipynb).

+### Results

+Interactive visualization is generated using KeplerMapper API.
+Results can be found on this [link](https://github.com/Robotmurlock/MATF-NI-Mapper/blob/main/docs/disaster_tweets_results).

 ### Code

 Code can be found in `01_iris` directory.
 Required packages: